OsBlaineOra/db-devops-tools/Liquibase.md

 Remember, command line options such as `--contexts="test"` will override the same setting in the liquibase.properties file.
 In this case it instructs liquibase to include the 'test' changes.

-To rollback this changeset you also need to use --contexts="test".
+To rollback this changeset you also need to use `--contexts="test"`.
 ```
 liquibase --contexts="test" rollback Five
 ```